History of our local Wheel Cactus Problem

 Community Field Days

-We invite all locals, non-locals, landholders, townsfolk, school groups and corporate organisations to become volunteers at our regular community field days to learn how to destroy Wheel Cactus plants and help us to eradicate Wheel Cactus from our native environment.
+We invite all locals, non-locals, landholders, townsfolk, school groups and corporate organisations to become volunteers at our community field days to learn how to destroy Wheel Cactus plants and help us to eradicate Wheel Cactus from our native environment.

 Volunteer Groups from other Regions